bodi44/skills-test-with-actions/resume.md

 ### Supportocat

-Provide _world class support_ to customers on the GitHub platform
+Provide w_orld class supp_ort to customers on the GitHub platform

 ## Skills